Questioning

 Trainees focus on the questions that the children ask the teacher (CM) and each other.
 They should carefully consider the opportunities that facilitate this and the impact these questions have on the children’s learning during the lesson.

-In your weekly reflection, consider the impact the observations have had on your learning in becoming a teacher.
+In the ‘Reflection on the targets I have been Working On’ section of the Week 3 page in ePortfolio, consider the impact the observations have had on your learning in becoming a teacher.

 How might you now prepare future lessons to ensure questioning is maximised as a pedagogic tool within your practice?